railsuser2014/openobject-doc-book-en/source/book/4/4_10_HR/4_10_HR_timesheet.rst

 * Reviewing all service entries using the menu  *Human Resources > Hours Encoding > For Me > All My Work* .
 You can then use the filters to analyze your services by project, by period or by product.

-.. tip::   *Technique*
+.. tip:: Hiding service costs

 	By default, Open ERP is configured to show the cost of each service when an employee encodes the number of hours per project.
 	You can modify this field by adding the attribute invisible=True in the timesheet view.

 	The value in this field shows employees the cost of their time used in the company, so masking this field might not always be the best option.